kklasmeier/ai-learning-connect4/README.md

 This enables full debug output (equivalent to `--debug_level debug`).

+## Data Management

+The system tracks training data in JSON files:

+1. **Jobs**: Each training run is tracked as a job with parameters and progress
+2. **Episode Logs**: Training progress is stored in two formats:
+   - Recent logs: Full details for the last 1000 episodes
+   - Historical logs: Sampled data (1 in 50) for older episodes
+3. **Game Replays**: Move sequences from interesting games are saved for replay
+4. **Model Registry**: Tracks all saved model checkpoints

+All data is stored in the `data` directory, making it portable and human-readable.

 ### Training Statistics

-During training, statistics are automatically saved in the following locations:
+During training, the system tracks:
-- `data/jobs.json`: Overall job information
-- `data/logs/job_X_recent.json`: Detailed logs for recent episodes
-- `data/logs/job_X_history.json`: Sampled logs for older episodes

-Statistics include:
 - Win rates for Player 1 and Player 2
 - Draw rates
 - Average game length
 - Exploration rate (epsilon)
 - Training loss values

+These metrics help evaluate when the model has reached diminishing returns, which typically occurs when:
+- Win rates stabilize over many episodes
+- Draw rates increase and plateau
+- Loss values flatten at a low level

+### Game Replay System

+The system intelligently saves game replays for:
+- First and last games of training
+- Regular milestone games (every 50 episodes)
+- Random sampling (~5% of games)
+- Unusually short or long games
+- Games with interesting patterns

+This allows you to observe how the AI's strategy evolves throughout training without excessive storage requirements.

 ### Managing Models

-Models are saved to the `models` directory with timestamps in their filenames.
-The system creates:
+Models are saved to the `models` directory with timestamps in their filenames:
 - Periodic checkpoints during training (e.g., `model_TIMESTAMP_ep100.pt`)
 - Final model after training completes (e.g., `final_model_TIMESTAMP.pt`)